harness-community/drone-push-helm-chart-docker-registry/README.md

 ## Synopsis

-This plugin is designed to streamline the packaging and distribution of Helm charts to a Docker registry.
+This plugin is designed to streamline the packaging and distribution of Helm charts to a Container registry.

+Currently, supports pushing Helm charts to Docker Hub and Google Artifact Registry.

 To learn how to utilize Drone plugins in Harness CI, please consult the provided [documentation](https://developer.harness.io/docs/continuous-integration/use-ci/use-drone-plugins/run-a-drone-plugin-in-ci).